Execute Python machine learning scripts in Azure Machine Learning Studio (classic)

 Next, we create a file Hello.zip that contains Hello.py:

-Upload the zip file as a dataset into Azure Machine Learning Studio.
-Then create and run an experiment that uses the Python code in the Hello.zip file by attaching it to the third input port of the Execute Python Script module, as shown in this figure.
+Upload the zip file as a dataset into Studio (classic).
+Then create and run an experiment that uses the Python code in the Hello.zip file by attaching it to the third input port of the Execute Python Script module as shown in the following image.

 The module output shows that the zip file has been unpackaged and that the function

 You can access data stored in an Azure Blob Storage account using these steps:

 - Download the Azure Blob Storage package for Python locally.